 The output at point A is used to enable the alarm tone generator circuit (on the right side of the dotted line) consisting of two 555 timer ICs marked as IC3 and IC4.
 The R-C network determines the frequency of the sound produced.
 The triangular waveform of the astable multivibrator is taken out from the junction of pins 2 and 6 of IC3.
 This waveform is fed as the control voltage at pin 5 of IC4 through resistor R18.
 The output received from pin 3 of IC4 is fed to the base of transistor T3 to drive an 8-ohm loudspeaker (LS1), which generates the bird-chirping sound.

-For the chirping-sound alarm generator, assemble the circuit shown in Fig. 1 on a separate general-purpose PCB and enclose in a small box.
+For the chirping sound alarm generator, assemble the circuit shown in Fig. 1 on a separate general purpose PCB and enclose in a small box.
 And if you want an alarm circuit with British police siren tone, assemble the circuit shown in Fig. 2 on another general-purpose PCB and connect it to points A and B of the control unit shown in Fig. 1 after removing the circuit on the right side of the dotted line.
 Use a 9V, 500mA standard adaptor to power the circuit.

-This circuit may be used as a security alarm in banks, households and motorcars.
+These automated alarm circuits may be used as a security alarm in banks, households and motorcars.